emicklei/parzello/README.md

 ![](./doc/parzello_delay_retry.png)

 In the next design, `parzello` is used to retry publishing a message at a later moment.
-By passing publisch count metadata to the retry message, a subscriber can inspect this value and behave accordingly (i.e abort on MaxRetries).
+By passing publish count metadata (parzello.publishCount) to the message, a subscriber can inspect this value and behave accordingly (i.e abort on when this value exceeds the maximum retries).

 ## mirror messages

 When messages are being retried multiple times, it can very helpful to inspect those messages to see the reason and the payload of such a message.
 To support this in `parzello`, messages can be mirrored in a DataStore by indicating this using the `parzello.datastoreLookup` and `parzello.datastoreInfo` properties.
-Message stored in DataStore can be easily queried using the Google Cloud Console.
+Message stored in DataStore can be easily queried and counted (see REST API) using the Google Cloud Console.
 Once a message is published to its destination topic, it will also be deleted from the DataStore.

 ![](./doc/parzello_datastore.png)